Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

     return prime_table

 def prime_checker(number, prime_table = None):
-    '''This function is to check if a given number is coprime with number in the prime_table.
-If prime_table is not given, it returns whether the number is prime or nor.
+    '''This function is to check if a given number is coprime with the number in the prime_table.
+If prime_table is not given, it returns whether the number is prime or not.
         PARAMETER:
             number: an integer required to be checked if prime
             prime_table: a list of primes given to check if the number is co-prime with them.
-            Using this argument with caution: all the element should be prime numbers less than "number"
+            Using this argument with caution: all the elements should be prime numbers less than "number"
         RETURN:
             flag: boolean, if the number is prime, return TRUE, otherwise FALSE